lucianoayres/modelzilla/README.md

     When prompted, input your specific task, problem, or goal.
 For example:

     ```
-    Develop a personal blog with Svelte.
+    Task: Develop a personal blog with Svelte.
     ```

 6. **Save the Generated Modelfile**:

     Modelzilla will output a Modelfile tailored to your input.
 Copy this output and save it as a plain text file (e.g., `MyCustomModelfile`).
+You can optionally use [Nino](#using-nino-with-ollama) to save the Modelfile locally, making it ideal for automated workflows.

 7. **Create Your Custom AI Model**: